Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing at Gallatin River

 You’ll struggle to find better trout fishing than the Gallatin River.
 This river is found running through Yellowstone as well as the Gallatin Canyon in Western Montana.
-If you do choose to fish in Yellowstone, you’re going to need a special license.
-However, the water outside the Yellowstone that flows through Big Sky, Montana is spectacular.
+If you choose to fish in Yellowstone, you will need a special license.
+However, the water outside the Yellowstone park that flows through Big Sky is particularly spectacular.

 If you have any familiarity with the movie “A River Runs Through It”, then some areas of the Gallatin are going to look extremely familiar.
 Take along your fly rod if you’re fishing in Yellowstone National Park.
 It’s a surreal feeling!
-If you’re outside the park, you’re good to use your spinning rod.
+If you’re outside the park, you can use your spinning rod.

 Fishing at Canyon Ferry Lake

 In Canyon Ferry Lake, you can catch Brook Trout, Brown Trout, Yellowstone Cutthroat Trout, and Rainbow Trout.
-It’s extremely deep so fish always have a place to hide regardless of the outside temperature.
-You can land fish from shore as well as from a boat when fishing Canyon Ferry.
+It’s extremely deep, so fish always have a place to hide regardless of the outside temperature.
+You can land fish from shore and from a boat when fishing Canyon Ferry.
 If possible, try and catch all four species!
 You’ll have the Canyon Ferry Grand Slam.

 Focus on structure and areas with quite a bit of food.
 Trout will feed on the surface in the mornings and evenings in pursuit of insects.